ibm-cloud-docs/key-protect/tutorials/secure-import.md

     {: pre}

 2. Store the encrypted key in your
-{{site.data.keyword.keymanagementserviceshort}} service instance by running the following cURL command.
+{{site.data.keyword.keymanagementserviceshort}} instance by running the following cURL command.

     ```cURL